jmstogsdill/ksu-esports-tournament-bot/README.md

 We have two template files - "PlayerStats.xlsx" and "main_db.db" - included in this repository. **If you are planning to make changes to the bot after use, make sure you change these files' names** or edit .gitignore, otherwise you may inadvertently upload files containing user data.

 Unless you want to move your spreadsheet and database files to another folder, you can simply use the relative paths for the template spreadsheet/database files we have included in the repository.
 So these two lines would look like this:

 `SPREADSHEET_PATH= PlayerStats.xlsx`

 `DB_PATH= main_db.db`

-Make sure you change the names of these

 # Setting up Riot API key

 Visit https://developer.riotgames.com/app-type, make an account, and click "Register Product" under "Personal API Key".
 Agree to the terms of service, give a name and brief description of what you're using the key for (a Discord bot performing League tournament administration tasks), then submit the request for your key.
 When you click your username in the top-right corner, click "Apps" in the dropdown, and you should see your app listed somewhere in the dark column on the left side of the screen.
 Select this, and you will see a "General Info" section containing the status of your registration and (if it's approved) an API key beginning with "RGAPI".
 Copy this into the line of .env with `RIOT_API_KEY`.

-In our experience, getting the app approved and receiving the key was extremely fast - it seemingly took just a few minutes - but it's possible that this process could last for a day or longer.
+In our experience, getting the app approved and receiving the key was extremely fast (it seemingly took just a few minutes) but it's possible that this process could last for a day or longer.
 If that is the case for you and you need a temporary API key, return to the main Riot developer dashboard page, and you can see a "Development API Key" which will expire every 24 hours.

 # Installation of dependencies
 To finish setting up the bot, ensure you have at least Python version 3.12.6 installed on the machine that will be hosting it, and run the following command in the same directory as the bot's files (including bot.py and requirements.txt).